GuiCoralli/Back_Explorer/README.md

 <p align="center">
+	Discover FoodExplorer, a web application that brings together the best of cooking and programming. <br>
-This is final course project, from the Rocketseat educational platform, simulates a digital menu for a restaurant, made by GuiCoralli to fix the learning of WEB applications technologies.
+	This final course project, from the  <a href="https://app.rocketseat.com.br">Rocketseat</a> educational platform, simulates a digital menu for a restaurant. <br>
+	FoodExplorer is a great experience that creatively converges between two distinct areas such as gastronomy and technology.
 </p>

 <p align="center">